Tips for Using Nextcloud on a Gandi Simple Hosting Instance¶

 The PHP memory limit is below the recommended value of 512MB.

-For Simple Hosting instances, this value is set to 128M, except for the XXL size where it is set to 256M.
+For Simple Hosting instances, this value is set to 128M for Small pack instances, 192M for the Medium pack, 256M for the Large pack, and 512M for the XXL pack.
 You can find more information about this on our documentation page on editing your PHP configuration file.